omnibrain/svguitar/README.md

      * stroke width of a finger or barre
      */
     fingerStrokeWidth: 0,

     /**
+     * style of barre chords.
+Can be either 'rectangle' (default) or 'arc'.
+     */
+    barreChordStyle: 'rectangle',

+    /**
      * stroke color of a barre chord.
 Defaults to the finger color if not set